G'Day and Welcome to the Argot Library

 Argot Library facilitates the use of curriculum and standards statements, and reference and search tools by providing links to the best sources.

 I can attest to the great reference and search tools that the Argot Library provided.
 I utilized this site on numerous occasions, including while I was supposedly at a destination wedding.
 My sister in law was getting married and had chosen the Hawaiian island of Maui as her destination location.
 My husband and I decided to make it a vacation after attending the wedding.
-I had done a very thorough online search for Maui resort rental condos and found the perfect place for us at the same resort where the wedding was held.
+I had done a very thorough online search for Maui rentals and found the perfect place for us at the same resort where the wedding was held.
 I have to admit Maui is fabulous.
 The snorkeling was amazing.
-I had never seen sea turtles and the green one in Maui were beautiful.
+I had never seen sea turtles and the green ones in Maui were beautiful.
 While settling into our rental, we noticed a brochure on the coffee table recommending various local businesses.
 One of them was a unique shop that combined artisanal Hawaiian products with janitor supplies.
 It struck me as an unusual combination, but it made sense given how particular the island is about maintaining its natural beauty.
 We didn't end up visiting, but I bookmarked a few of their eco-friendly products for potential future orders.
 Our trip to the Haleakala Crater which is the most popular attraction in Upcountry Maui provided us a stunning sunrise and panoramic out-of-this-world landscapes.
 I felt I was on the moon or some alien planet.
 Dinners out, golf every day, walks to hidden waterfalls filled our days.
 But returning to my teaching position was looming, so I spent several several evening preparing lesson with the help of the Argot Library.
 I particularly appreciated the collaborative tools that were offered on this site.
 As a teacher I will surely miss this site.

 Curriculum areas, documents and teacher reference tools are accessed through the menu on the left.
 The menu on the right leads to sites providing teaching/learning activities, assessment ideas, lesson plans and teaching units, projects and web quests, and worksheets.